 I ditched my financial advisor more than a decade ago and started investing on my own.
 I was fed up with paying high fees for underperforming mutual funds.
 Dividend paying stocks were growing in popularity and so I decided to take the plunge and build my own portfolio of blue-chip companies.

 Several years later I realized my folly; it’s hard to pick winning stocks.
 It’s even more difficult to consistently pick winners and avoid losers over the long term.
-Overwhelmingly, the academic research showed that passive investing using mutual funds or exchange-traded funds (ETFs) has a much better chance of outperforming active investing that focuses on stock picking and market timing.
+Overwhelmingly, the academic research showed that passive investing using low cost index funds or exchange-traded funds (ETFs) has a much better chance of outperforming active investing that focuses on stock picking and market timing.

 A traditional financial advisor or wealth manager might cost an investor between 1.5 to 2.5 percent in management fees each year.
 Then along came robo-advisors to disrupt the portfolio management model and drive down costs to less than 1 percent.

 A robo-advisor helps you build a portfolio based on your risk tolerance, experience, and time horizon.
 Once your model portfolio is built all you have to do is make regular contributions and the robo-advisor will allocate your cash into the appropriate investments.

 The robo-advisor takes care of rebalancing your money whenever the portfolio drifts away from its original allocation (due to market movements or from your own contributions).

 Competition is heating up in the robo-advisor space with the likes of Wealthsimple, Nest Wealth, Justwealth, ModernAdvisor, Questwealth, and WealthBar all vying for your investment dollars.
 BMO SmartFolio has been around for a while and more recently RBC launched its own robo-platform with RBC InvestEase.